-The University is required to let UKVI know if aspects of your course change:
+The University is required to let UKVI know if aspects of your course change - for example, if:

-- The location of your study changes - You decide to transfer courses - · You take an optional placement year or exchange - You change immigration category whilst in the UK
+- The location of your study changes. - · You decide to transfer courses. - You take an optional placement year or exchange. - · You change immigration category while in the UK.